What salary can a graduate expect in retail banking, actuarial and insurance roles?

-There are a wide range of benefits offered by employers within the financial services, with perks such as up to 28 days’ holiday, subsidised gym membership, private health insurance, a season ticket loan, life assurance and contributions into a pension scheme being the most common.
+There are a wide range of benefits offered by employers within the financial services, with perks such as subsidised gym membership, discounts on travel, private health insurance, a season ticket loan, life assurance and contributions into a pension scheme being the most common.

 Other incentives that may be offered are:

-- starting bonuses – these are not always stated on organisations’ websites, but Lloyds Banking Group and Capital One both say they offer these
+- starting bonuses – these are not always stated on organisations’ websites, but Lloyds Banking Group says it offers this

 - financial support for professional qualifications – Lane Clark & Peacock offers this, alongside 40 days’ study leave and an allowance for study materials; plus you’ll be assigned a study mentor

-- the option to buy more or sell some of your holiday entitlement – Nationwide, Capital One and Santander offer this
+- the option to buy more or sell some of your holiday entitlement – Santander offers this

 - discounted tickets to events such as comedy nights, golf and theatre

-- the opportunity to buy an iPad, laptop or desktop computer by paying a fixed amount direct from your salary each month
+- the opportunity to buy technology such as a tablet, laptop or desktop computer by paying a fixed amount direct from your salary each month

 - flexible working, such as taking a career break or job share